The times, they are a-changing!

 - Managing client expectations

-- Getting a clear picture of the existing state of play
+- Getting the bigger picture of the existing state of play

 Recommendations:

-Advisors need transparency over what the client wants to achieve and their specific operational needs, and to gather a comprehensive view of their current tech stack.
+Advisors need to know what the client wants to achieve and their specific operational needs, and this necessitates a comprehensive assessment of their current tech stack.

-3. Quote (for systems audit and solution design)
+3. Quoting (for systems audit and solution design)

-With a clear understanding of the client’s needs, advisors must conduct comprehensive audits of current systems and processes to steer the implementation plan.
-So, the next step is providing a quote for a systems audit and solution design.
+Once you have a clear understanding of the client’s needs, advisors conduct comprehensive audits of current systems and processes.
+Therefore, the next step is providing a quote for a systems audit and solution design.

 What’s involved:

-- Creating a detailed audit and solution design quote
+- Creating a thorough quote covering the audit and solution design

-- Outlining why this is necessary and what’s required
+- Outlining what to expect and what’s required from the client

-- Aligning the quote with the client’s needs, goals, and budget
+- Ensuring the quote fits within the client’s needs, goals, and budget

 Challenges to consider: